PoliUniLu/cora/README.md

 ## Citation Info

-When using CORA, please cite as follows:
+When using CORA (method and software), please cite it as follows:

+**Method:**
+Thiem, Alrik, Lusine Mkrtchyan, and Zuzana Sebechlebská. forthcoming.
+"Combinational Regularity Analysis (CORA): A New Method for Uncovering Complex Causation in Medical and Health Research." *BMC Medical Research Methodology*.

+**Software:**
 Sebechlebská, Zuzana, Lusine Mkrtchyan and Alrik Thiem.
 2022.
 CORA: A Python package for Combinational Regularity Analysis, Version *current version number*.
 Available from: https://github.com/PoliUniLu/cora.